Teatish/MQ2Collectible/README.md

 # MQ2Collectible

-- Command /collectible provides log output on the status of Collectibles within Collections and Expansions.
+- Command /collectible provides readable output on the status of Collectibles within Collections and by Expansion (or Events).
 - TLO ${Collectible["collectible name"]} provides Collectible status

 ## Usage